Paid breaks are a right - not an option at Maccas.

-Your rates of pay will be set by the Fast Food Industry Award.
+Your rates of pay are set out in the Fast Food Industry Award.
 Click here to see the full wage sheet.

 Higher Duties: If you are required to perform work at a higher level then you will be paid at the higher rate.
 If this is for 2 hours or more on a shift then the higher rate applies for the whole shift.

 The SDA keeps you updated about your pay regularly, including any pay rises.

 Your breaks were fought for and won by the SDA.